calroc/Thun/docs/Types.rst

         return (n2, stack)

-(Eventually I should come back around to this becuase it’s not tooo difficult to exend this code to be able to compile e.g.
+(Eventually I should come back around to this becuase it's not tooo difficult to exend this code to be able to compile e.g.
 ``n2 = mul(n1, n1)`` for ``mul`` with the right variable names and
 insert it in the right place.
 It requires a little more support from the